AnnaAxelsson051/HR-Management-System-with-Cloud-Native-Principles/README.md

 configuration management, loading config files from a Git repository.
 Spring Cloud Bus simplifies
-broadcasting configuration changes and events across multiple microservice instances for streamlined configuration updates, and RabbitMQ is used as a message broker to facilitate smooth communication between microservices.
+broadcasting configuration changes and events across multiple microservice instances for streamlined configuration updates and RabbitMQ is used as a message broker to facilitate smooth communication between microservices.
 Spring Cloud Sleuth enables distributed tracing, facilitating monitoring and analysis of request flows.
 Additionally the Circuit Breaker pattern,